Shatur/neovim-tasks/README.md

 # Neovim Tasks

-A Neovim 0.7+ plugin that provides a statefull task system focused on integration with build systems.
+A Neovim 0.7+ plugin that provides a stateful task system focused on integration with build systems.

 Tasks in this plugin are provided by modules that implement functionality for a specific build system.
 Modules can have custom parameters which user can set via `:Task set_module_param` (like current target or build type).
 Tasks consists of one or more commands and have `args` and `env` parameters to set arguments and environment variable respectively.
 All this settings are serializable and will be stored in configuration file in your project directory.